Inductive Bias of Gradient Descent for Weight Normalized Smooth Homogeneous Neural Nets: Inductive Bias of Weight Normalization

-In the \texttt{XOR} experiment, we train a 2-layer ReLU network, with 20 hidden neurons on XOR dataset(shown in Figure \ref{XOR_a}).
+In the \texttt{XOR} experiment, we train a 2-layer ReLU network with 20 hidden neurons on XOR dataset, till a loss value of $e^{-50}$.
 The second layer is fixed to the values 1 or -1 randomly.
 For attaining 100\% accuracy on this dataset with this architecture, at least 4 hidden units are needed.
-As can be seen in Figure \ref{XOR}, EWN asymptotically uses exactly 4 neurons out of 20, while Unnorm uses all the 20 neurons.
-The results for SWN have been deferred to Figure \ref{SWN:XOR} in the appendix.
+As can be seen in Figure \ref{SWN:XOR}, EWN asymptotically uses exactly 4 neurons out of 20, while Unnorm and SWN use almost all the 20 neurons.